 Should I bother to register copyrights and trademarks for my new business?

-Opinions expressed by Entrepreneur contributors are their own.Is it worth "bothering" with registering your intellectual property?
+I am looking to start up my own fitness boot camp company.
+I'm creating a custom logo and website.
+The website will focus on fitness articles for my clients.Is it worth "bothering" with registering your intellectual property?
 Only if you'll want to protect it and create an asset to possibly sell down the line.

 If those are among your goals, then yes.
 But if you're bootstrapping to get started, the website text and logo may not be as much of a priority as, say, having the funds to pay for adequate insurance or actual business registration in your state, so that you're not running this kind of business with your personal assets exposed as a sole proprietor.